 *The physical store of Straits Records is permanently closed, but keep a look out for their pop-up stores that are announced on their Facebook page periodically*

 Keeping Music Alive is their tagline, fully believable with their vibrant catalogue of new, reissued and used vinyl.
 Located in the area of Joo Chiat, RetroCrates bucks the trend of a central location so eastside music lovers with an afternoon to kill and money to spare would do well in this lovely store.

-Dangerous Goods' presence is restricted to a Facebook page but you’ll be able to find punk and hardcore titles at reasonable prices.
+Dangerous Goods' presence is an online store where you’ll be able to find punk and hardcore titles at reasonable prices.
 The owner, Paulo, hand-delivers each record at his discretion and you’ll meet a very unassuming but passionate fan of the extreme side of music.